papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 cargo leptos watch
 ```

-Where do you expect 「where do I run?」 to log?
+Where do you expect "where do I run?" to log?

 - In the command line where you’re running the server?
 - In the browser console when you load the page?